Corey Bailey

 The Alley was a complex of rehearsal studios that was originally owned by

-them as Bill and Arnie (I never knew Arnie's last name until I wrote this!).
+William Elkins and Arnold Kahn.
+(I never knew Arnie's last name until I wrote

-I remember, is Venita Keller whom we all knew as Mom.
-Actually, I never knew
+remember, is Venita Keller and we all knew as Mom.
+Actually, I never knew if

-if she was an employee or just donated her time because Bill was great at
+she was an employee or just donated her time because Bill was great at getting

-getting people to work for free.
-However, I do know that she painted many of
+people to work for free.
+However, I do know that she painted many of the murals

-That’s probably because he took a liking to me.
-I was a recording engineer at
+probably because he took a liking to me.
+I was a recording engineer at the time

-the time but I never got any clients from the Alley.
-I usually stopped by to visit
+but I never got any clients from the Alley.
+I usually stopped by to visit with

-with musicians that I knew were rehearsing there.
-I did however, refer musicians
+musicians that I knew were rehearsing there.
+I did however, refer musicians if

 become legends.
 Howard Dumble rented space there for awhile.